 I found it quite amusing that there were actually many Indonesian food that I never really knew when I was still living there.
 It wasn’t until after I left home for the first time when I was 18, being far away from home that I started my journey with food.
 Though I didn’t really cook that much either during college time.
 If I did, they were simple stuff.
 My sister said “Ma Po tofu again?”
 I cooked that so often that it had become a joke to her.
-I got more serious into cooking after I married Mr. G. That because I really missed lots of food that I could easily get when I was in Southeast Asia.
+I got more serious into cooking after I married Mr. G. because I really missed lots of food that I could easily get when I was in Southeast Asia.

 Ayam penyet is one of the food I never even heard of for the first probably 28 years of my life (yes..that’s a long time I know!).
 I learned about ayam penyet when I stayed a short while in Singapore.
 Needless to say, my sister and I were frequent patrons.

 What is the big fuss about this ayam penyet btw ?
 In case you ever wonder what that funky name means, Penyet means being smashed.
 Ayam means chicken.
-So, the “direct” translation for Ayam Penyet is Smashed fried chicken 🙂 The fried chicken is literally smashed after being cooked and hence the name 😉 The chicken is being marinated and then boiled, deep-fried, and then SMASHED !!!! and served with a sambal.
+So, the “direct” translation for Ayam Penyet is Smashed fried chicken 🙂 The fried chicken is literally smashed after being cooked and hence the name 😉 The chicken is being marinated and then boiled, deep-fried, and then SMASHED !!!! and served with sambal.
 I did a little tweak on the recipe.
 Instead of boiling and deep-frying, I steamed the chicken and then air-fried them.
 It is quite a revolution I must say!
 Steaming the chicken will give you chicken that does not taste bland.

 You will see some ayam penyet recipe that is served with crispy crumbs scattered on top too.
 This version is a little bit different, without the crumbs

-- 1 tsp of turmeric powder
+- 1 tsp ground galangal or 2 tsp galangal powder

-- Pinch of salt
+- ¼ tsp salt

-Let the chicken pieces cool down a little bit and then brush the skin with some oil.
+- Bring the water in a steamer to rolling boil.
+Steam the chicken for 45 minutes or until cooked through (no more pink juice oozing out from the chicken).
+If you use the combination of thighs and drumstick, the drumstick may cook faster than the thighs.
+Pour off the liquid that oozes out from steaming the chicken.
+This are good addition to your chicken brothLet the chicken pieces cool down a little bit and then brush the skin with some oil.
 Place in air fryer (you may need to do this in batches) and fry at 400 F for 10 minutes or until the skin is crispy.
 Let it cool down for a minute and then smashed with pestle, back of your knife or cleaver if you have one.
-Serve immediately with rice and sambal
+Serve immediately with rice and sambal and the kremes

 Traditional method (boiling and then deep-frying)

+- Place the salt, coriander, turmeric, and ground candlenuts in a small bowl and mix them.
+Rub the mixture on the chicken all over.
 Get a pot with a lid ready and pour in 1 cup of water and let the water comes to a boil.
 Put in the chicken, lower the heat to medium, cover and let them cooked with the lid on until water is almost dry.
 I know 1 cup of water is not a whole lot, but the whole idea is to just partly simmer the chickens.
 Let them cool down before frying

 Making the sambal: